carpeliam/at-journal-2024/src/entries/at-day-59-whiskey-hollow-shelter-to-david-lesser-memorial-shelter.md

 ---
-title: "AT Day 59: Whiskey Hollow Shelter to David Lesser Memorial Shelter"
+day: 59
-date: 2024-05-31
+date: 2024-05-31T00:00:00.000Z
+dateStr: 5/31/2024
 location: Whiskey Hollow Shelter
+destination: David Lesser Memorial Shelter
 start: 987.6
 end: 1017.1
-miles: 29.5
 sleep: Tent
 mood: 🙂
+title: "AT Day 59: Whiskey Hollow Shelter to David Lesser Memorial Shelter"
+sleepScore: 75
+garminFeedback: READY_FOR_THE_DAY
+recoveryTime: 604
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: MODERATE
+trainingReadiness: 64
 ---
 I had made up my mind to hike the entirety of the Roller Coaster in one day, which might be stupid because I camped last night almost 10 miles before it started.
 So today marks my longest day on trail so far, but also maybe my earliest start without being spurred on by someone else.